hcoles/pitest/README.md

 * Improved Java 7 support
 * Upgrade of ASM from 3.3 to 4
 * Fix for concurrency issues during coverage collection
-* Fix for issue 53 - problems with snapshot junit versions
+* Fix for #53 - problems with snapshot junit versions
-* Fix for issue 59 - duplicate dependencies set via maven
+* Fix for #59 - duplicate dependencies set via maven

 ### 0.28